jmyung/website/content/ko/docs/setup/release/notes.md

 ### (No, really, you MUST read this before you upgrade)

 - The StreamingProxyRedirects feature and `--redirect-container-streaming` flag are deprecated, and will be removed in a future release.
 The default behavior (proxy streaming requests through the kubelet) will be the only supported option.
   If you are setting `--redirect-container-streaming=true`, then you must migrate off this configuration.
 The flag will no longer be able to be enabled starting in v1.20.
-If you are not setting the flag, no action is necessary. ([#88290](https://github.com/kubernetes/kubernetes/pull/88290), [@tallclair](https://github.com/tallclair)) [SIG API Machinery and Node]
+If you are not setting the flag, no action is necessary. ([#88290](https://github.com/kubernetes/kubernetes/pull/88290), [@tallclair](https://github.com/tallclair)) [SIG API Machinery, 노드]

 - Yes.